 There we picked up the pilgrim's passport, a document into which you collect stamps from churches or local businesses along the way to prove your journey.
 Then we started — going north, going to Spain.

 As it wasn't the main season yet, the beaches were mostly empty.
 But the neighborhoods were alive and fun to observe.
-The kids play were playing soccer, adults sipped coffee during the their siesta, every now and then the fresh ocean air got scented by a blend of weed... stereotypical Portugal at its finest!
+The kids were playing soccer, adults sipped coffee during their siesta, every now and then the fresh ocean air got scented by a blend of weed... stereotypical Portugal at its finest!